Rita Saffioti

 Rita Saffioti (born 26 May 1972) is an Australian politician.
 Representing the Australian Labor Party, she has been the member for the electoral district of West Swan in the Western Australian Legislative Assembly, the lower house of the Parliament of Western Australia, since 6 September 2008.
-Since 17 March 2017, she has been the minister for transport and minister for planning.
-Since 19 March 2021, she has also been the minister for ports.
-From 17 March 2017 to 13 December 2018, she was the minister for lands.
+She is currently serving as the Deputy Premier of Western Australia, the Treasurer of Western Australia, the Minister for Transport, and the Minister for Sport and Recreation under premier Roger Cook.

 Early life and career

-Saffioti was born on 26 May 1972 in Perth, Western Australia, to Nicodemo Saffioti, an orchardist, and Guiseppina Ienco, a cook's assistant.
+Saffioti was born on 26 May 1972 in Perth, Western Australia, to Nicodemo Saffioti, an orchardist, and Giuseppina Ienco, a cook's assistant.
 Saffioti's parents were post-war immigrants from the Italian region of Calabria.
 She grew up on an orchard in Roleystone in the Perth Hills with an older sister, and attended Roleystone Primary School, Roleystone District High School, and Kelmscott Senior High School, at which she became dux.

 She graduated with a Bachelor of Business degree with distinction from Curtin University, majoring in economics.
 She then worked in Canberra and Perth for the Department of Finance and then in Perth for the Department of Treasury.
 She joined the Australian Labor Party in 1996, and from 1997, she worked as an economics adviser for Geoff Gallop, the leader of the opposition until 2001 and Premier of Western Australia following 2001.
 From February 2003 to February 2005, Saffioti was the director of the economics policy unit of the Department of the Premier and Cabinet.
 From February 2005 to January 2006, she was a strategic management advisor for the Office of the Premier.
 In January 2006, Alan Carpenter replaced Gallop as the premier.
 From January 2006 to April 2008, Saffioti was the chief of staff for the Office of the Premier.
 Following her preselection for the electoral district of West Swan, she worked as a strategic consultant for the Fremantle Football Club from April to July 2008.